RuneAudio/Docs/docs/runeui/sources.md

 #### Charset

-Change this settings if you experience problems with character encoding.
+Change this setting if you experience problems with character encoding.

 #### Rsize

-Change this settings if you experience problems with music playback (e.g. pops or clips).
+Change this setting if you experience problems with music playback (e.g. pops or clicks).

 #### Wsize

-Change this settings if you experience problems with music playback (e.g. pops or clips).
+Change this setting if you experience problems with music playback (e.g. pops or clicks).

 #### Mount flags

 You can configure advanced mount flags here.
-However, we suggest you don't use this field if you don't know what you are doing.
+However, we suggest you don't use this field unless you know exactly what you are doing.

 ## USB